The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Your walks should be all about the benefits, not worrying about sneaky tripping hazards, overheating or worse.
 Use these smart tips to stay safe while you walk your way to wellness.

 If the warmer weather and sunny skies are inspiring you to head outside for a walk, that’s great.
 Walking has been called the most underrated form of exercise.
 That’s because many people don’t know it can do so much more than improve fitness and heart health.
-Walking can also help boost mood and energy, ease pain and lower your risk for cancer and chronic diseases.1
+Walking can help boost mood and energy.
+It can also ease pain and lower your risk for cancer and chronic diseases.1

 “Walking is the best form of exercise — it’s what your body was designed to do,” says Pete McCall, M.S.
-He’s an adjunct professor of exercise and nutrition sciences at San Diego State University and host of the All About Fitness podcast.
+He’s an adjunct professor of exercise and nutrition sciences at San Diego State University.
+And he’s the host of the All About Fitness podcast.
 Walking outside also gives you the added perks of fresh air and natural light.

 Still, walking is not risk-free.
 It can raise your chance of falling, for starters.
-In fact, one study found that 15 percent of all falls among adults happened while they were walking.
-People with low fitness levels had an even higher risk of walking-related falls.2 Most injuries from falls are minor, such as cuts, scrapes and bruises.
-But 1 out of 5 falls cause more serious injuries, such as broken bones or head injuries.3 Add in summer heat and you need to think about overheating or becoming dehydrated too.1
+Most injuries from falls are minor, such as cuts, scrapes and bruises.
+But 1 out of 5 falls cause more serious injuries, such as broken bones or head injuries.2 Add in summer heat, and you need to think about overheating or becoming dehydrated too.1

 The good news: You can stay safe while you stride with a little planning.
 Check out these tips before you step out, and then put them to good use.